insected/bobbae_gcp-wiki/ClusterIP,-Ingress,-NodePort,-Load-Balancer.md

 A [NodePort](   https://kubernetes.io/docs/concepts/services-networking/service/#nodeport ) service is the most primitive way to get external traffic directly to your service.
 NodePort, as the name implies, opens a specific port on all the Nodes (the VMs), and any traffic that is sent to this port is forwarded to the service.

 NodePort exposes the Service on each Node's IP at a static port (the NodePort).
 A ClusterIP Service, to which the NodePort Service routes, is automatically created.
-You'll be able to contact the NodePort Service, from outside the cluster, by requesting <NodeIP>:<NodePort>.
+You'll be able to contact the NodePort Service, from outside the cluster, by requesting ’<NodeIP>:<NodePort>'.